mdminhazulhaque/qarducontrol/README.md

 You need to burn `sketch/QArduControl.ino` to your MCU and then connect it via usb/serial port.

 ## Installing QtSerialPort ##
-QtSerialPort is available for download at from its gitorious repository.
+If you don't have Qt5, then QtSerialPort is available for download at from its gitorious repository.

 ```
 git clone git://gitorious.org/qt/qtserialport.git